 and other items to make the lights "dance" to the beat.
-This year's shows used 19 controllers with a total of 256 channels used over 58,000 lights.
+This year's shows uses 23 controllers with a total of 368 channels over 75,000 lights.
 I have programmed over 36 different

 songs and clips for the two one hour shows.
 Each song took between 10 and 15 hours per minute to sequence.
 I have

 a total of between 700 and 750 hours of work in the sequencing of the songs.
-I used about 1.5 miles of extension cords and an uncounted number of miles of wire in total.
+I used almost 2 miles of extension cords and an uncounted number of miles of wire in total.

 Each light bulb is checked both before it is put up and also after it has been placed.
 I have also have been working on changing the incandescents over to LEDs which uses a lot less electricity.